MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 ## Prepare a virtual hard disk
 1. Prepare the VHD or VHDX based on the type of template you would like to use.
-2. After your prepare the hard disk, install the latest applicable Windows Server updates and any language packs you need if you have a non-English environment.
+2. After you prepare the hard disk, install the latest applicable Windows Server updates, and any language packs you need if you've a non-English environment.
 3. Import the VHD/VHDX files to the VMM library.
 [Learn more](library-files.md).

 ## Download the network controller service template